Costa Rica Good News Report

 We Usually Eat Healthy, but Enjoying Chicharrónes Once in a While is a Treat that We Allow Ourselves. .

-My wife, Sammy and I have a very life-lengthening diet!
+We have a very life-lengthening diet!
 Lots of vegetable and chicken soup, fruits and veggies. . fish and smoothies!
 HOWEVER. . once in a while, we give in just a little bit for the local chicharrónes!
 The neighborhood store has been there for years and a very nice family owns it.
 We love stopping by once in a while for a big bag of this amazing meat!
 For those of you who don't know what it is. . a dish of deep-fried meat or rinds that are popular in Spain, Central and South America.
 The word "chicharrón" is Spanish for "crackling," which refers to the sound the meat or rinds make while frying.
 Chicharrones can be made from many types of meat, including pork, chicken, beef or mutton, but pork-based recipes are most common in Costa Rica.
 Chicharrones can also include fat and skin.
 Like I said. . can't eat this a lot, but a couple times a month won't hurt anybody!
 Pura Vida!